Shyri/MaterialToolbar/README.md

 ```
 **Note that I set the animateLayoutChanges flag in order to have smooth toolbar transitions.**

-After that we can override our onCreate method of the activity to tell the MaterialPresenter instance, telling it which are
-the layout ids of the MaterialToolbar and the fragment holder views.
+After that you can override the onCreate method of the activity and attach the activity instance to the presenter.
+You have to provide also the layout id of the MaterialToolbar and the fragment container.

 ```java
     @Override